FAQs

 Group sessions leading up to the workshop weekend will be no less than 90 minutes.
 During the final weekend, expect to spend about four to five hours online each day.

-When working on our personal projects, are we expected to work solo, i.e. go out and shoot on our own?
+When working on our projects, are we expected to work solo, i.e. go out and photograph independently?

-Since Foundry is being held remotely online this year, you will have the option of photographing on your own, COVID-19 restrictions permitting.
-You can start a story, work on an existing story, or complete a story.
+Since Foundry is being held remotely online, you can talk with your instructor about what to photograph.
+Past students have started a new story, worked on an existing one, or completed one.
 You can also use the classroom time to edit a completed story.

 How can I be sure to get into a specific class?

-All Foundry instructors are working photojournalists so we must be flexible.
-If your assigned teacher cannot make the workshop for some reason, we will work with you to place you in another class.
+All Foundry instructors are working photojournalists, so we must be flexible.
+If your assigned teacher cannot make the workshop, we will work with you to place you in another class.
 Thank you for understanding.

 What languages are spoken at the workshops?

-Classes will be taught in English and presentations during the final weekend are in English.
+Classes will be taught in Arabic, Bosnia/Serbian/Croatian, English, Farsi, French, Kurdish, Hindi/English, Portuguese,and Spanish, and presentations during the final weekend will be in English.

 What equipment do I need?